Spaces at

 Chapter Rooms

 Designed and built by Sir Christopher Wren and his son in 1715, this elegant red brick building located immediately next to the Cathedral houses two intimate rooms.
-With views overlooking the Cathedral and its iconic dome, the first floor Chapter Rooms offer a unique meeting space fit with 55 inch screen, boardroom set up and 2 breakout spaces.
-The two conjoining rooms have been newly restored ti their original glory with wood panelled walls, gold chandeliers and portraits of many of the characters who have been part of the Cathedral's long and celebrated history.
+With views overlooking the Cathedral and its iconic dome, the first floor Chapter Rooms offer a unique fine dining space.
+The two conjoining rooms have been newly restored to their original glory with wood panelled walls, gold chandeliers and portraits of many of the characters who have been part of the Cathedrals long and celebrated history.

 See venue